PDLT-University-of-York/test-split-site/docs/other-tools/index.md

 !!!
 Danger

     You must only use an external tool if there is no suitable supported tool available.
-Numerous considerations must be taken first.
+Numerous considerations must be taken before using an external tool.

 Start with supported UoY tools, as these have approved in terms of: